solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 the more difficult writing and maintaining such tests becomes, so there can't be too many of those complex tests.
 Good tests, especially unit tests, are very simple, quick to write and execute, as well as easy to maintain.

-Some examples of good candidates for automated tests are:
+On a typical CMS website, some examples of good candidates for automated tests are:

 * Algorithms, such as calculating store opening hours based on a set of rules.
 * Systems integration code, such as XML/JSON/CSV parsing and processing.